Shank012/NASSCOM-Semiconductor-Packaging/README.md

 Create a rectangle on the substrate
 ![image49](https://github.com/user-attachments/assets/c27d2ed6-486d-45ce-9acf-6efc013362d4)

-The size and position of the reactangle are shown in the figure below
+The size and position of the rectangle are shown in the figure below.
 ![image50](https://github.com/user-attachments/assets/4769c989-f0ec-48b9-b366-58b1c6ed5b44)

-Add thickness
+Add thickness.
 ![image51](https://github.com/user-attachments/assets/ee1ea2be-51d6-46d2-8e80-471fad7d30d4)

-change the rectangle name, material and color
+Change the rectangle name, material, and color.
 ![image52](https://github.com/user-attachments/assets/7f63aba7-f7af-4b35-b92b-320df0414984)

 After placing a few more rectangles at a pitch of 0.5 mm, and repeating the same process of name and material.
 The final image will look like this.
 ![image53](https://github.com/user-attachments/assets/e816b391-2ee5-4706-a736-0bf0d3148d21)

-Click on draw button and select the bondwire function.
-Joint to diebondpad and substartebondpad using bondwire function.
+Click on the draw button and select the bondwire function.
+Joint to diebondpad and substratebondpad using bondwire function.
 ![image54](https://github.com/user-attachments/assets/9e4e32ed-3876-4e49-ae7f-a13a4ad3caab)

 Change the name and material if required
 ![image55](https://github.com/user-attachments/assets/49f72404-d9a7-4b11-83f0-87ba384d1bd3)

-After connecting all the connection, the die will look like below
+After connecting all the connections, the die will look like below
 ![image56](https://github.com/user-attachments/assets/30271c97-251c-4879-8118-0d900b37016a)

 Create a rectangle of the same size and location as the substrate.
 And add Thickness 0.9 mm.
 ![image57](https://github.com/user-attachments/assets/4c817e2e-b0da-4026-8e31-c7d343099512)

-Change the rectangle name to Moldedbody and the material to epoxy or similar material
+Change the rectangle name to Moldedbody and the material to epoxy or a similar material
 ![image58](https://github.com/user-attachments/assets/d8160648-911c-4ae9-93fc-d96c0a313543)

-Final model of DFN package will look like the image below
+The final model of the DFN package will look like the image below
 ![image59](https://github.com/user-attachments/assets/84c8b8ee-53e2-4009-8e6f-e081e3a3269f)
 ![image60](https://github.com/user-attachments/assets/7faee64d-99e6-408b-9bb7-079da7899b04)